Sipora Gurung

 Sipora Gurung (सिपोरा गुरुङ) is a Nepalese national women athlete, volleyball player, actress and beauty pageant winner.
-She is top 5 finalist of Miss Nepal 2013 & winner of Miss Talent.
+She was the top 5 finalist of Miss Nepal 2013 and winner of the Miss Talent title that year.
 She was born and raised in Pokhara.
 She is the youngest daughter of Moti Lal Gurung and Seti Ghising Gurung.
 She got recognition as the best volleyball player of Nepal at the age of 16.
-At the age of 13, she became the youngest player in 10th South Asian Games held in Sri Lanka, also won bronze medal for Nepal.
-She sustained knee injury during a volleyball match at age 18 and had since been unable to play and was out of court.
-She was also the Nepal champion of 200m and 400m (under 16).
-Her name translates beautiful bird in Hebrew language.
+At the age of 13, she became the youngest player at the 10th South Asian Games held in Sri Lanka, where she won a bronze medal for Nepal.
+She sustained knee injury during a volleyball match at age 18 and has since been unable to play.
+She has been the Nepal champion of 200m and 400m (under 16).
+Her name means "beautiful bird" in Hebrew language.

 Education

 She passed SLC (School Leaving Certificate) from Fishtail Higher Secondary Boarding School of Pokhara with an impressive score of 89%.
 She graduated high school, and is known to be diligent with her studies.